The Paranormal Database

 Lost Town

-Location: Aberdovey (Gwynedd) - Off coast
+Location: Aberdyfi / Aberdovey (Gwynedd) - Off coast

 Type: Legend

-Date / Time: Summer (reoccurring)
+Date / Time: Weather Dependent: Calm nights, or summer (reoccurring)

 Further Comments: Swallowed by the sea, church bells belonging to a town lost off the coast here can still be heard on quiet evenings.
 They say that at low tides one can see sunken tree trunks.